Cancer immunotherapy: Durvalumab

 On 16 February 2018, the Food and Drug Administration approved durvalumab for patients with unresectable stage III non-small cell lung cancer (NSCLC) whose disease has not progressed following concurrent platinum-based chemotherapy and radiation therapy.

+Elotuzumab

 Ipilimumab

 Ipilimumab (Yervoy) is a human IgG1 antibody that binds the surface protein CTLA4.
 In normal physiology T-cells are activated by two signals: the T-cell receptor binding to an antigen-MHC complex and T-cell surface receptor CD28 binding to CD80 or CD86 proteins.
 CTLA4 binds to CD80 or CD86, preventing the binding of CD28 to these surface proteins and therefore negatively regulates the activation of T-cells.

 Active cytotoxic T-cells are required for the immune system to attack melanoma cells.
 Normally inhibited active melanoma-specific cytotoxic T-cells can produce an effective anti-tumor response.
 Ipilimumab can cause a shift in the ratio of regulatory T-cells to cytotoxic T-cells to increase the anti-tumor response.
 Regulatory T-cells inhibit other T-cells, which may benefit the tumor.